1804: Napoleon crowned emperor of France at the Cathedral of Notre Dame in Paris.

 1906: President Theodore Roosevelt became the first American to be awarded the Nobel Peace Prize for helping to end the Russo-Japanese War.

 1967: Otis Redding died in a plane crash near Madison, Wisconsin.
 6 members of his band, the BarKays, also died.
 He was 26 years old at the time.
-His hit, Sittin' on the Dock of the Bay, had been released three days earlier.
+He finished the studio work on his hit, Sittin' on the Dock of the Bay, just three days earlier.

 Louis XVI, King of France, went on trial for treason.